 3. Is the data tied back to a person?

 The Salesforce State of Marketing Report identified that marketers will use more than 15 sources of data in 2019, so it’s essential that we know who the individuals behind different identities are.

 The challenge is to not treat people like devices nor devices like people, which will not only cause problems with data foundations but result in a poor experience for the customer.

 Only 47% of marketers have a unified view of customer data sources – the opportunity to differentiate CX comes from creating a clear view of the individuals behind each of those devices, including matching the identities of different devices and accounts to the one identity, and to interact meaningfully with those individuals at scale.

-Check out our fifth annual State of Marketing report for the latest trends and insights from marketers over the world.
+Check out our latest State of Marketing report for the latest trends and insights from marketers over the world.